Building the brand of Bruce (Mythmaking in the martial arts, Part 2)

 Eng was a minor local celebrity himself for a time, the owner of the Russian Hill home that provided the setting for MTV’s The Real World in 1994, he also was a candidate in San Francisco’s 1999 mayoral race as part of the “hyena pack” attempting to unseat Willie Brown, the lion in the scenario.
 A tech-savvy entrepreneur, Eng once owned as many as 1,400 domain names, including asians.com.

-Setting his notoriety aside, Eng might seem like a basic domain troll, but his interest in Lee seems to have been genuine; he is listed in the credits a photo scanner for a series of unauthorized biographies of the film star, by Sid Campbell, and Greglon Yimm Lee.¹
+Setting his notoriety aside, Eng might seem like a basic domain troll, but his interest in Lee seems to have been genuine; he is listed in the credits as a photo scanner for a series of unauthorized biographies of the film star, written by Sid Campbell and Greglon Lee.³

-In 2005, he was sued by a company called Concord Moon LP.
-This entity was described in legal documents thus:
+In 2005, Eng was sued by a company called Concord Moon LP.
+This entity was described in legal documents thus:⁴

 Linda Lee Cadwell, the widow of Bruce Lee, and Shannon Lee Keasler, the daughter of Bruce Lee, are the legitimate heirs of Bruce Lee and the principals of Complainant Concord Moon LP.

-The case was a slam dunk as so many others from those days were—it was clear that mass registrations such as Eng had performed were specifically intended to usurp the trademarks others had legitimate claims to during the Wild West of the nascent internet, either hoping to be paid off to release them or to profit directly from their use.
-Eng’s claim that his site was “non-commercial” didn’t hold water, since even though he didn’t sell anything on his site, it linked via ads to those who did.²
+The case was a slam dunk as so many others from those days were—it was clear mass registrations such as Eng had performed were specifically intended to usurp the trademarks others had legitimate claims to during the Wild West of the nascent internet, either hoping to be paid off to release them or to profit directly from their use.
+Eng’s claim his site was “non-commercial” didn’t hold water, since even though he didn’t sell anything on his site, it linked via ads to those that did.⁵

-Eng seems not to have been harmed particularly by the loss, nor by the fire that destroyed the massive house on Lombard Street that Puck’s roommates booted him out of.
+Eng seems not to have been harmed particularly by the loss, nor by the fire that destroyed the massive house on Lombard Street Puck’s roommates booted him out of.
 His internet domains and real estate holdings rendered him permanently far more than well off.
 The house has since been rebuilt, as I’m sure you’ll be pleased and relieved to learn.
-Oh, and Puck ended up doing jail time, surprising no one.
+Oh, and Puck ended up doing jail time, much to absolutely no one’s surprise.

-Bruce Lee began the first of the businesses intended to control his legacy in 1971 in partnership with Raymond Chow (鄒文懐): Concord Production Inc. (協和電影公司).
-Although Linda sold Bruce’s share of the company to Chow in 1976, she and her children, Brandon Lee and Shannon Lee (later Keasler) retained all rights to the deceased icon under California code Section 3344.1 (as well as continuing to use the “Concord” name).
-The law confers onto the immediate family the rights of a person,
+Bruce Lee began the first of the businesses intended to control his brand in 1971 in partnership with Raymond Chow’s (鄒文懐): Concord Production Inc. (協和電影公司).
+Although Linda sold Bruce’s share of the company to Chow in 1976, she and her children, Brandon Lee and Shannon Lee (later Keasler) retained all rights to the deceased icon under California code Section 3344.1, as well as continuing to use the “Concord” name.
+The law confers on the immediate family the rights of a person,

 [W]hose name, voice, signature, photograph, or likeness has commercial value at the time of his or her death.